PWRcoin/PWRcoinClassic/README.md

 You should compare the block number now to the last one you saw and you should see it climbing higher because it is synchronizing the blockchain.
 If the number stays at 0 you need to revisit your powercoin.conf file and try some different addnodes.
 A good place to get those is here https://cryptohub.online/glossary/ajax_coin_nodes/58/ or here https://blockexplorer.pwr-coin.com/network

 Let your daemon run and check it periodically.
 Once the block number in getinfo matches the block number on the block explorer you are fully synchronized.
+If you notice that your daemon reaches a certain block height but then stops synchronizing for any reason it's always a good idea to try stopping and restarting it using the commands listed below:

 If for any reason you want to stop the daemon from running use this command: